-Pat Walls makes $12,000 per month from Starter Story, his website for entrepreneurs.
+Pat Walls makes $50,000 per month from Starter Story, his website for entrepreneurs.
 He doesn't have a CS degree and learned to code at a bootcamp.
+In the course of building Starter Story he's also become an expert in SEO.
 Let's get into it!

 Who is Pat Walls?